Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Quantum Reservoir Computing

 Quantum Reservoir Computing (QRC) is a useful approach for processing time sereis data on quantum computers.
 In this framework, each node is defined as a quantum orthogonal basis in Hilbert space.
 For a quantum state described by a density matrix in a system with $N $ qubits, there are $4^N$ elements.
 This quantum state equivalently represented as a classical state vector $\vec{x}$ with a dimensionality of $4^N$, which is similar to classical reservoir computing.
 The state injection in QRC is described as a completely positive and trace preserving (CPTP) map on the system, represented by the transformation $\rho_{t-1}\rightarrow \rho_s\otimes \mathrm{Tr}_s[\rho_{t-1}]$, where $\rho_s$ is the subsystem used for state encoding.
 Then the quantum reservoir envolves under a Hamiltonian $H$, which is expressed as:

-where the coefficients $h_i, J_{ij}$ are coefficients randomized from a uniform distribution within the range of $[-1,1]$ and remain fixed during training as shown in \cite{Fujii2017}.
+where the disorder strength $D_i$ and the coupling strength $J_{ij}$ are randomly selected from uniform distributions in the interval $[-W, W]$ and the interval $[-J_s, J_s]$, respectively.
+The transverse strength $h$ and the disorder bound $W$ will be expressed in units of coupling bound $J_s$ and $J_s=1$ for convenience.
+All coefficients remain fixed during training as shown in~\cite{Fujii2017, Martinez2021}.
 Time multiplexing is employed to enhance learning, dividing the time interval $\tau$ into $V$ equal subintervals to increase the number of virtual nodes.
 The quantum state after $v$ subintervals' evolution is given by: